Study Shows Social Media May Hinder Drug Abuse Recovery

 There is a major trigger that is missing from the survey, lists like these and other forms of treatment.
 And that is the presence of drug residues in the body.
 This trigger is thoroughly addressed as part of the Narconon drug and alcohol rehabilitation program.

 Here’s how these residues act as triggers.
 When a person abuses drugs or drinks, the body has to break down that toxic substance to eliminate it from the body.
-But not all the residues pass out of the body.
-Because drugs are attracted to fats, they tend to bond to fats in the body.
-Even a skinny person has some body fat.
-It may be present inside the body, cushioning the organs.
+But not all the residues pass out of the body and can get lodged in the fat tissues of the body.

 The body has a hard time eliminating these toxic residues from the body since they are somewhat locked in place.
-These residues have been shown to be involved in triggering drug cravings, even years after drug abuse stops.
+These residues appear to be involved in triggering drug cravings, even years after drug abuse stops.
 But when these residues are flushed out, a brighter outlook and clearer thinking result.
 The Narconon rehab program has a healthy method of flushing out these toxins.

-This is the Narconon sauna program.
-At rehab centers located in fifty locations around the world, this Narconon sauna program combines time in the sauna with nutritional supplements and moderate daily exercise to activate the body’s ability to let go of these residues.
+This is the Narconon New Life Detoxification program.
+At rehab centers located in dozens of locations around the world, this detox program combines time in the sauna with nutritional supplements and moderate daily exercise to activate the body’s ability to let go of these residues.

-Don’t let your loved one go through an incomplete recovery.
-Find out how the Narconon New Life Detoxification Program helps complete a recovery by removing this trigger.
-Call 1-800-775-8750 today to find your closest Narconon center.
+Find out how the Narconon New Life Detoxification Program can help achieve a full recovery from addiction by removing this trigger.